0xPolygonMiden/miden-vm/processor/README.md

 The processor exposes two functions which can be used to execute programs: `execute()` and `execute_iter()`.
 Both of these functions take the same arguments:

 * `program: &Program` - a reference to a Miden program to be executed.
-* `inputs: &ProgramInputs` - a reference to a set of public and secret inputs with which to execute the program.
+* `stack_inputs: StackInputs` - a set of public inputs with which to execute the program.
+* `advice_provider: AdviceProvider` - an instance of an advice provider that yields secret, non-deterministic inputs to the prover.

 The `execute()` function returns a `Result<ExecutionTrace, ExecutionError>` which will contain the execution trace of the program if the execution was successful, or an error, if the execution failed.
 Internally, the VM then passes this execution trace to the prover to generate a proof of a correct execution of the program.